 Cp stands for process capability, and is a simple measure of the capability of a process.
 It tells us how much potential the system has of meeting both upper and lower specification limits.
 Its weak point is that, in focusing on the data spread, it ignores the averages; so if the system being tested isn’t centered between the specification limits it may (when used alone) give misleading impressions.
 The narrower the spread of a systems output is, the greater the Cp value.

 You can test how centered a system is by comparing Cp to Cpk.
 If a process is centered on its target, these two will be equal.
 The larger the difference between Cpk and Cp the more off-center your process is.

-Cpk stands for process capability index.
+Cpk stands for process capability index and refers to the capability a particular process has of achieving output within certain specifications.
+In manufacturing, it describes the ability of a manufacturer to produce a product that meets the consumers expectations, within a tolerance zone.
 If Cpk is more than 1, the system has the potential to perform as well as required.

 Pp stands for process performance.
 It is much the same as Cp, but unlike Cp it measures actual performance rather than potential.
 Like Cp, it measures spread, and is subject to the same weaknesses.